folsomcp/specpolFlow/docs-jb/Tutorials/Contributing.md

 ### Fork the GitHub repository

-To make a copy of SpecpolFlow that you can modify, the typical way to do that is to start with [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) the repository.
+To make a copy of SpecpolFlow that you can modify, the typical way is to start with [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) the repository.
 This basically creates your own copy of the code on GitHub.
 You can do that on the SpecpolFlow [GitHub page](https://github.com/folsomcp/specpolFlow) with the `fork` button at the top right.

 You can then download a local copy of your version of SpecpolFlow using the git clone command, for example:
 ```